 With fewer distractions, there’s a greater chance for connection.

 While on a hike in Hawaii.
-A supposed, non-concerning, quick 3-mile hike with friends, unexpectedly turned into a 10 miler of wrong turns, lack of signs on the trail, and periods of rainfall without cover.
+Which was supposed to be a non-concerning, quick 3-mile hike with friends, unexpectedly turned into a 10 miler of wrong turns, lack of signs on the trail, and periods of rainfall without cover.

 Not realizing at the time.
 This hike was the workings of building a connection that was needed for a later purpose.